-The Pacific Ocean Garbage Patch is an enormous collection of trash that is collected and deposited by ocean currents in the middle of the North Pacific Ocean.
-The trash mainly comprises of plastic debris and is not only huge but is also scattered along a wide expanse making it difficult to clear up the choked-up water space.
+It is an enormous collection of trash deposited by ocean currents in the middle of the North Pacific Ocean.
+The trash mainly comprises plastic debris and is not only huge but is also scattered along a vast expanse, making it challenging to clear up the choked-up water space.

-How the Pacific Ocean Garbage Patch is formed?
+How is the Pacific Ocean Garbage Patch formed?

-Effects of the Pacific Ocean Garbage Patch
+Effects of the Pacific Ocean Garbage Patch On Marine Life

 How Can We Help?